drew-abbo/mcfunc_compiler/README.md

 there was a file `./src/foo/bar.mcfunc` and you used the flag `-i ./src`, the file would need to be imported as `"foo/bar.mcfunc"`, not just `"bar.mcfunc"`).

-The output directory cannot be inside of an input directory.

 ### Hot Reloading

 The `--hot` flag will make the compiler enter an interactive mode that tries to